-- (a) Other expense (income) includes the non-cash impact of the change in the differential between the current spot price and forward price on fair value hedges associated with our tank bottom assets.
-Additionally, other income for 2016 includes a break-up fee related to a potential acquisition. - (b) Working capital deficit at December 31, 2013 and December 31, 2015 included the current portion of long-term debt of approximately \$250 million. - (c) Cash distributions declared were determined based on the distributable cash flow generated for each calendar year.
+- (a) Other (income) expense primarily includes the non-cash impact of the change in the differential between the current spot price and forward price on fair value hedges and non-service components of net periodic benefit costs. - (b) Working capital deficit at December 31, 2013, 2015 and 2017 included the current portion of long-term debt of approximately \$250 million for each period. - (c) Cash distributions declared were determined based on DCF generated for each calendar year.
 Distributions were declared and paid within 45 days following the close of each quarter.
-Cash distributions paid represent cash payments for distributions during each of the periods presented. - (d) Certain depreciation expense was allocated to our various business segments, which in turn recognized these allocated costs as operating expense, reducing segment operating margin by these amounts. - (e) For the purpose of calculating DCF, we have excluded debt issuance cost amortization from interest expense. - (f) Equity-based incentive compensation expense excludes the tax withholdings on settlement of equity-based incentive awards, which were paid in cash. - (g) See Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations Distributable Cash Flow for a description of items included in our commodity-related adjustments. - (h) In February 2016, we transferred our 50% membership interest in Osage to an affiliate of HollyFrontier Corporation ("HFC").
+Cash distributions paid represent cash payments for distributions during each of the periods presented. - (d) Certain depreciation expense was allocated to our various business segments, which in turn recognized these allocated costs as operating expense, reducing segment operating margin by these amounts. - (e) Because we intend to satisfy vesting of unit awards under our equity-based incentive compensation plan with the issuance of limited partner units, expenses related to this plan generally are deemed non-cash and added back for DCF purposes.
+However, equity-based compensation expense has been adjusted for cash payments associated with our equity-based incentive compensation plan, which primarily include tax withholdings. - (f) In September 2017, we recognized an \$18.5 million gain in connection with the sale of an inactive terminal in Chicago, Illinois, which has been deducted from the calculation of DCF because it is not related to our ongoing operations. - (g) See Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations Distributable Cash Flow for a description of items included in our commodity-related adjustments. - (h) In February 2016, we transferred our 50% membership interest in Osage Pipe Line Company, LLC ("Osage") to an affiliate of HollyFrontier Corporation ("HFC").
 In conjunction with this transaction, we entered into several commercial agreements with affiliates of HFC, which were recorded as intangible assets and other receivables on our consolidated balance sheets.
-We recorded a \$28.1 million non-cash gain in relation to this transaction. - (i) Other adjustments in 2016 include certain payments received from HFC in conjunction with the transfer of our 50% membership interest in Osage in February 2016.
-HFC agreed to make certain payments to us until HFC completes a connection to our El Paso terminal.
-These payments replace distributions we would have received had the Osage transaction not occurred and are, therefore, included in our calculation of DCF.
-See Note 4 Investments in Non-Controlled Entities in Item 8.
-Financial Statements and Supplementary Data of this report for further information about this transaction. - (j) Maintenance capital expenditure projects maintain our existing assets and do not generate incremental DCF (i.e. incremental returns to our unitholders).
-For this reason, we deduct maintenance capital expenditures to determine DCF. - (k) Before we converted our Longhorn pipeline to crude oil service in 2013, all of the volumes on our crude oil pipelines traveled short distances, and we charged a significantly lower tariff rate for such shipments than for the rest of our pipeline systems. - (l) These volumes reflect the total shipments for the BridgeTex pipeline, which is owned 50% by us and began operations in September 2014 - (m) These volumes reflect the total shipments for the Saddlehorn pipeline, which is owned 40% by us and began operations in September 2016.
+We recorded a \$28.1 million non-cash gain in relation to this transaction. - (i) In conjunction with the February 2016 Osage transaction, HFC agreed to make certain payments to us until HFC completes a connection to our El Paso terminal.
+We recorded a receivable in relation to this transaction, which was fully collected as of September 30, 2017.
+The purpose of these payments was to replace distributions we would have received had the Osage transaction not occurred and, therefore, these payments are included in our calculation of DCF. - (j) Maintenance capital expenditure projects maintain our existing assets and do not generate incremental DCF (i.e. incremental returns to our unitholders).
+For this reason, we deduct maintenance capital expenditures to determine DCF. - (k) These volumes reflect the total shipments for the BridgeTex pipeline, which is owned 50% by us and began operations in September 2014. - These volumes reflect the total shipments for the Saddlehorn pipeline, which is owned 40% by us and began operations in September 2016.